-Adverse developments affecting the banking industry globally, including the failures of Silicon Valley Bank and Signature Bank in the United States and the forced sale in Switzerland of Credit Suisse Group AG and the related write-down of its Additional Tier 1 instruments in the first quarter of 2023, resulted in significant volatility in the financial markets.
-There can be no assurance that the banking industry will not be subject to further strain, particularly given that inflation rates remain high, economic activity remains somewhat muted and major global central banks are continuing their tightening policies.
+Adverse developments affecting the banking industry globally, including the failures of Silicon Valley Bank and Signature Bank in the United States and the forced sale in Switzerland of Credit Suisse Group AG and the related write-down of its Additional Tier 1 (AT1) instruments in the first quarter of 2023, resulted in significant volatility in the financial markets.
+There can be no assurance that the banking industry will not be subject to further strain, particularly given that economic activity remains somewhat muted and geopolitical uncertainty remains high.
 These types of volatile conditions in the global financial markets could have a material adverse effect on SEB, including on SEB's ability to access capital and liquidity on financial terms acceptable to SEB, if at all.
-If SEB's funding sources become volatile or are unavailable, including as a result of disruption in the capital markets, SEB's access to liquidity and cost of funding needs, such as collateralised borrowing or asset sales.
-Any such developments could have a material adverse effect on SEB fails to anticipate or provide for unforeseen decreases or changes in funding sources, it could have a material adverse effect on SEB's business, results of operations, financial condition or prospects.
+If SEB's funding sources become volatile or are unavailable, including as a result of disruption in the capital markets, SEB's access to liquidity and cost of funding could be adversely affected as SEB would be required to utilise other, more expensive, sources to meet its funding needs, such as collateralised borrowing or asset sales.
+Any such developments could have a material adverse effect on SEB's interest margins and liquidity.
+In addition, if SEB fails to anticipate or provide for unforeseen decreases or changes in funding sources, it could have a material adverse effect on SEB's business, results of operations, financial condition or prospects.

 SEB's borrowing costs and its access to the debt capital markets depend significantly on its credit ratings.
 SEB's credit ratings are important to its business.
-SEB's issuer ratings as of the date of this Prospectus are Aa3, A+ and AA- by Moody's, S&P and Fitch, respectively.
+SEB's issuer long-term senior unsecured ratings as of the date of this Prospectus are Aa3, A+ and AA- by Moody's, S&P and Fitch, respectively.